rust-lang/book/nostarch/chapter04.md

 variable.
 But in figure 4-2, we see both data pointers pointing to the same location.
 This is a problem: when `s2` and `s1` go out of scope, they will both try to free the same memory.
 This is known as a *double free* error and is one of the memory safety bugs we mentioned before.
-Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.
+Freeing <!-- Torn between “freeing” and “deallocating” (not just here).
+I suppose both work? /eddyb --> memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

 In order to ensure memory safety, there’s one more detail to what happens in